guelowrd/opossum/README.md

-# Web3Form: Fill the Form & Mint an Opossum
+# Web3Form: Fill the Form & Get an Opossum
-dApp to mint a non-transferrable NFTs, nicknamed Opossum, which is storing an SVG built from the answers to a form on the blockchain.
+dApp to fill a form, generate an SVG from its answers and mint a non-transferrable NFTs to store it on the blockchain.
+The NFT (ERC-1155 standard) is nicknamed *`Opossum`* which stands for *`Original Proof Of Splendid SubMission`*.
 Built on Ethereum (Solidity) with Next.js (React) and TailwindCSS.

 ## Prerequisites